The Makerspace @ the STEM Library

 Loanable Tool Kits

-STEM library, in partnership with Terrapin Works in the James A. Clark School of Engineering, also provides loanable tool kits which students can check out from the library services desk, and use for projects on the go.
+STEM library, in partnership with Terrapin Works in the James A. Clark School of Engineering, also provides loanable tool kits which students can check out and use for projects on the go.
+During the pandemic, tool kits will be loaned for a period of 2 weeks.
+Please submit your request 1 week in advance, using our Fall 2020 Tech Desk Equipment request form.
+Once your reservation is confirmed, the kit will be picked up at Mckeldin Library through our curbside pickup service.

 Types of kits that are available are: